USFWS/southeast/site/content/articles/studying-shellfish.md

 Their work is critically important.
 Restoring the reef – one of the largest in the Gulf -- might resurrect the moribund oyster industry along Florida’s Big Bend.
 It could bolster fresh water levels in Suwannee Sound to the benefit of the many above- and below-water species that depend on a healthy mix of salt and fresh water.

-The multi-milliondollar Lone Cabbage Reef project could also serve as a restoration template for the entire oyster-depleted Gulf.
+The multi-million dollar Lone Cabbage Reef project could also serve as a restoration template for the entire oyster-depleted Gulf.
 And, a restored reef might mitigate the ravages of a warming world with its rising seas and ferocious storms that hammer the coast.

 “Here you go.
 We’ve got some pretty good oysters right here,” says Ennis, the project’s research coordinator, handling a football-sized mollusk cluster on the reef’s southern edge.
 “I think, on the whole, what we’re doing is working.
 I go by the numbers and the historical data and I see an increase in oysters growing on the reef.”